Vikanen/Xiaom/README.md

 Magisk flashable of Xiaomi Mi A2's Camera app for all custom ROMs/GSIs.

 ## Compatibility
-- Tested working on Mi A1 Pie GSI.
+Tested working on Mi A1 Pie GSI.

-## Bugs
-- The module uses Tissot props which in turn disables AR Stickers and Tips & support in Settings app.
-- Front portrait doesn't blur the background.
-- 2x zoom missing from Main photo tab.
-- Some filter issues.

 ## Changelog
 # v3
-- Further improve tissot_sprout.xml
+- Adding AI feature
+- Fixes other functions

 # v2
-- Adds front portrait functionality
+- Fixes to front portrait
 - Include tissot props for further compatibility

 # v1